Harvard Extension Courses in History

 Introduction to Harvard History

-Who made Harvard University what it is today?
-Harvard's history is a story of professors, students, courses, and research that has led to world-changing innovations.
-But it is also a story of student unrest, gender unease, and exclusion.
-Hundreds of thousands of people made Harvard and left traces in its archives, libraries, and museums; its buildings; and even in its soil.
+Harvard University's history is a story of professors, students, courses, and research that has led to world-changing innovations.
+But it is also a story of student unrest, gender unease, and the exclusion of women and minorities, enslaved people, Native Americans, and working-class people.
+All of them helped to make Harvard and left traces in its archives, libraries, and museums; its buildings; and even in its soil.
 Some Harvard stories have been told; others have been forgotten.
-In this course, we uncover those lost legacies, histories, and stories.
-This is a historical methods course disguised as a class about Harvard's history.
-It aims to give students excellent research, reading, and writing skills to use for all their other courses.
-That said, it is a good introduction to the history of the institution to whose history you now belong.
+In this course, we uncover Harvard's past via exercises including creating an oral history and submitting it to the Harvard University Archives, in order to both learn about Harvard's history and add to it.
+This course changes the way students see Harvard and also gives them research and writing skills to aid them in their other courses.

 HIST E-1680 Section 1 (16857)